THE CPA MENTORING PROGRAMLife is a series of valuable lessons – both failure and success are powerful teachers!

 Protégé(e)sProtégé(e)s are committed to expanding their knowledge and are receptive to new ways of learning.
 They are able to accept constructive feedback and act upon it, and know when to ask for help.
 Protégé(e)s observe, question and explore, acquiring improved self-confidence, a sense of belonging and the chance to develop networking and partnership opportunities across the country.

 Code of Conduct

-1. no discrimination based upon race, colour, national origin, religion, sex, age or handicap
+- No discrimination based upon race, colour, national origin, religion, gender, age or handicap.

-2. highest standards of professional conduct and ethical behaviour
+- Highest standards of professional conduct and ethical behaviour.

-3. clear ground rules such as the length of the relationship, frequency and types of meetings, confidentiality, and how to give each other feedback
+- Clear ground rules such as the length of the relationship, frequency and types of meetings, how to give each other feedback, and confidentiality.

-4. a high level of trust and confidentiality
+- A high level of trust and confidentiality.

-5. no gift-giving, loaning of money, advocating for career advancement, or involvement in dispute resolution
+- No gift-giving, loaning of money, advocating for career advancement, involvement in dispute resolution.

-6. respect of each other's time, follow-through on commitments, and sensitivity to cultural and other differences
+- Respect of each other's time, follow-through on commitments, and sensitivity to cultural and other differences.

 Manager, Membership Services